 Teachers should encourage students to develop a wide range of dynamic qualities in order to increase their possibilities for expression.
-In grade three, students will become familiar with the dynamic concepts of duration, speed, energy, movement qualities and time signature.
-The grade three students will continue to explore various speeds and durations of movement.
-In addition, grade three students will:
+In grade four, students will become familiar with the dynamic concepts of duration, speed, energy, movement qualities and time signature.
+The grade four students will:

-- recognize that energy is needed to resist gravity - explore the movement qualities of strong, light, sudden, sustained, free flow and bound flow - move, clap to and identify various time signatures - purposefully use dynamics in their dance experiences - reflect on how dynamics affects the expression of their own dance creations and the dance creations of others.
+- move, clap to and identify various time signatures - explore various speeds and durations of movement - explore their use of energy in collapsing, swinging and falling movements - explore movements which combine the qualities of weight and time (strong/sudden, strong/sustained, light/sudden, light/sustained) - purposefully use dynamics in their dance experiences - reflect on how dynamics affects the expression of their own dance creations and the dance creations of others.